jump-dev/JuMP.jl/docs/src/should_i_use.md

      can be embedded in commercial software that complies with the terms of the license.
  - Speed
-   - Benchmarking has shown that JuMP can create problems at similar speeds to special-purpose modeling languages such as [AMPL](https://ampl.com/).
+   - Benchmarking has shown that JuMP can solve problems at similar speeds to special-purpose modeling languages such as [AMPL](https://ampl.com/).
    - JuMP communicates with most solvers in memory, avoiding the need to write intermediary files.